nvdaaddons/addonWizzard/readme.md

-# NVDA Add-on Scons Template  wizzard #
+# NVDA Add-on Scons Template  wizard #

 This package contains a command line wizard to create a basic template structure for NVDA add-on development, building, distribution and localization.
 For details about NVDA add-on development please see the [NVDA Developer Guide](http://www.nvda-project.org/documentation/developerGuide.html).